Published: September 20, 2010

 Most inquiries remain on your credit report for two years.
 You are allowed to see all inquiries on your credit report.
-But not everyone else who obtains your report is allowed to see all inquiries.
-For instance, when you apply for new credit, the potential lender will not see the routine checks by current lenders, the unsolicited credit offers or your own requests.
+But not everyone is allowed to see all inquiries.
+For instance, when you apply for new credit, the potential lender will not see the routine checks by current lenders, the unsolicited credit offers or your own request.

 This depends on what kind of inquiries they are, and even on the type of credit you are applying for.
 Usually, lenders consider several applications for credit over a few weeks or months to be a bad sign that you are overextending yourself and taking out too much credit.
-However, potential lenders don't see all types of inquiries, including those by your current creditors for account monitoring purposes, reviews by banks wishing to send you unsolicited credit offers or your own inquiries.
-(These show up when you ask for a copy of your own credit report.)
+However, potential lenders don't see all types of inquiries, including those made by your current creditors for account monitoring purposes, review by banks wishing to send you unsolicited credit offers or your own inquiries.
+(These show up when you ask for a copy of your credit report).

 Lenders relax their standards somewhat when it is obvious that an applicant is shopping around for a good rate on a car loan or a mortgage.
 Therefore, if you have multiple inquiries from car loan companies or mortgage lenders in a window of a few weeks, this may not negatively affect your credit standing.